-The Executive Level OLW Course is the second course in series of three Professional Military Education courses.
-ELOC focuses at the senior leadership (O-6) level, this course will ensure the attendees are properly educated in and understand the intricacies of effectively participating in the decision making process and managing MOC resources.
+The Executive Level OLW Course (ELOC) is the second course in series of three Professional Military Education courses.
+ELOC focuses at the senior leadership (O-6) level and ensures the attendees are properly educated in and understand the intricacies of effectively participating in the decision-making process and managing MOC resources.

 The intent of the course is to fill the existing gap between the Maritime Staff Operators Course (MSOC) and the Joint Forces Maritime Component Commander Course (JFMCC).

-ELOC is a one week course held three times a year at the US Naval War College in Newport, RI.
-It is tailored for the numbered fleet O6/staff principle (N-head, CoS, MOC-D, JAG, PAO, DOC, OSO, etc).
+ELOC is a one-week course held three times a year at the U.S. Naval War College in Newport, R.I.
+It is tailored for the numbered fleet O6/staff principle (N-head, CoS, MOC-D, SJA, PAO, Fleet Medical, OSO, etc).
 The primary target audience includes Active Component personnel and activated Reserve Component officers serving as principles to the numbered fleet CDR.